vukasinc25/.net-languageSchools-application-project/README.md

 Platforms for Objective Programming Project.
-Made using .NET technologies and SQL.
+Developed using .NET technologies and SQL.